jwuerch/Choose-Your-Pizza-JS/README.md

-# Readme File

-## About The Author

-The author is Jason Wuerch.
-He is currently located in Portland, Oregon as an up-and-coming programmer.

-## Pizza
+# Select Your Pizza

-This project was made at Epicodus Coding School and is the final project of week 4.

 ## Description

-This project allows you to determine the price of your desired pizza.
+This project allows you to determine the price of your desired pizza based on size and toppings used.

+## Installation Instructions

+* _Clone this repository_
+* _Open 'index.html'_
+* _Follow the instructions on screen to select desired pizza_
+*

+## Technologies Used

+_Javascript, jQuery, Bootstrap, CSS, HTML_

 ## Copyright and License Information